rsksmart/devportal-1.0/content/rsk-devportal/guides/nft/create-smart-contract.md

 ## Next

-Be sure to check out our next article in this series, about how to deploy your NFT smart contract on RSK, [Deploy NFT Smart Contract on RSK](/guides/nft/deploy-nft-on-rsk/)
+Be sure to check out our next article in this series, about how to deploy your NFT smart contract on Rootstock, [Deploy NFT Smart Contract on Rootstock](/guides/nft/deploy-nft-on-rsk/)

 ----